insertokname/BackendBaseTemplate/README.md

 ### Design Patterns Employed

 - **Repository Pattern**
-    Abstracts data access through a common interface.
-This is evident in the generic repository implementation that encapsulates CRUD operations.

 - **CQRS (Command Query Responsibility Segregation)**
-    Separates read and write operations.
-Commands (e.g., Create, Delete) and queries (e.g., GetAll, Verify) are handled by distinct handler classes.

 - **Dependency Injection**
-    Handlers and repositories are injected into controllers and other services, promoting loose coupling.

-- **Domain-Driven Design (DDD)**
-    The application follows DDD principles with a clear separation of concerns through distinct layers (Domain, Application, Infrastructure, Presentation).
-Domain entities and value objects encapsulate business rules and logic.
+- **DDD (Domain-Driven Design)**

+### Features provided

+- Easy to run since it is contained in a `dockerfile`

+- Some basic generic commands for future database entities and features

+- Admin users that can easily manage database through api endpoints

+- Secure login through JWT

+- Rate limitng for login and most other public endpoints

+- Easily extensible secrets manager class that warns about public environment variables

-### Building / Running
+# Building / Running

 ### Dependecies